 - Don’t forget to leave a point of contact.
 All marketing is in an exercise in futility if you’re not going to tell people how to reach you.
 Ensure there’s always a direct channel where interested parties can reach you, be it via DMs, or providing an email address, contact number, etc.

 - If we had a penny for every time we saw a verified account that ran a bio to the tune of “Official Twitter account of xyz”.
 Don’t do this, especially when you have a verified account.
 Your brand name and the blue tick already communicates who you are and how your authenticity, so now go use your bio for something better.

-There’s a lot more that you can go wrong with, and conversely, do very well with something as seemingly trivial as a social media bio—but in summary, these are guidelines that work across all networks you use and can apply for most brands out there.
+There’s a lot more that you can go wrong with, and conversely, do very well with something as seemingly trivial as a social media bio—in summary, these are guidelines that work across all networks you use and can apply for most brands out there.

 But if you’d like to add to either of these lists, we’d love to hear your inputs.
-Drop it below on the comments section! 🙂
+Drop it below in the comments section! 🙂